mrKJames/pre_work/readme.md

 Please email me with any questions or if you get stuck!
 I will be around campus until August.

 ## Course Norms:
-Every time you write a program, the follow will be expected:
+Every time you write a program, the following will be expected:

-- All programs must have comments
+- All programs must have comments explaining what your code is doing
 - After each program, I will ask you to explain your work in a short paragraph (3-5 sentences)

 ## Exams
 You will only have two tests this year.
 A midterm and a final.
-Both of which are old IB exams.
-If you give this your all, you will ace the course and IB exam!

-This means you will have to do work outside of class in order to pass the exams.
+The exams carry a large weight of your grade and will be built up to in the course.

 ## Part One: Terminal Commands
-Create the following file structure in a root dir on your desktop called year_one_ibcs.
+Create the following file structure in a dir on your desktop called year_one_ibcs.
 Complete this task using the terminal.
 If you don't know what a terminal is our any terminal commands, no worries.
 That is the goal of this project!
+The first link goes deep into what/how.
+The second link will get you to where you need to be.
+It's the tl;dr version.

 [learn terminal 1](https://www.learnenough.com/command-line-tutorial)
 [learn terminal 2](http://www.cs.virginia.edu/diochnos/tips/terminal/basics.html)

 In order to create part one, you'll need to know how to:

 - navigate in the terminal  		(cd)